 2.2.5 Issue any directions deemed necessary in cases of emergency.

 3.0 The University disclaims all responsibility with regard to any occurrence involving vehicles on McGill property, whatever the cause, unless a McGill-owned vehicle is involved.

-4.0 The day-to-day implementation of University policies on parking will be carried out by the Manager - Parking Services, Ancillary Services, through her appointees.
+4.0 The day-to-day implementation of University policies on parking will be carried out by the Manager - Parking & Transportation Services, through her appointees.